ortus-docs/coldbox-docs/the-basics/layouts-and-views/layouts/nested-layouts.md

     <!---  Main Content via nested layout --->
     <cfoutput>
-    #renderLayout(layout="basic")#
+    #layout(layout="basic")#
     </cfoutput>

 </cfdocument>
 ```

 That's it!
-The `renderLayout()` method is extremely power as it can allow you to not only nest layouts but actually render a-la-carte layout/view combinations also.
+The `layout()` method is extremely power as it can allow you to not only nest layouts but actually render a-la-carte layout/view combinations also.